jieter/django-tables2/docs/index.rst

     ...
     >>> table = PersonTable(Person.objects.all())
     >>> table.columns['first_name'].header
-    u'FIRST Name'
+    u'Model Verbose Name'
     >>> table.columns['ln'].header
-    u'Last name'
+    u'Last Name'
     >>> table.columns['region_name'].header
     u'Name'

-As you can see in the last example, the results are not always desirable when an accessor is used to cross relationships.
+As you can see in the last example (region name), the results are not always desirable when an accessor is used to cross relationships.
 To get around this be careful to define a ``verbose_name`` on such columns.

 .. _pagination: